 A baby is always a blessing.
 But what if you’re not financially prepared to cover pregnancy and child-rearing costs?
-Given the rise in teenage pregnancy and the stricter implementation of health protocols, is it advisable to have a baby during a pandemic?
+With this newborn checklist in the Philippines, you’ll learn what to prepare before giving birth and the cost of having a baby in the Philippines.

-OB-Gyne Check-up Cost Before Pregnancy
+OB-Gyne Check-up Cost in the Philippines

 The doctor will ask about your pregnancy history (if any), medical history, current health issues, diet, lifestyle, and medications or supplements you’re taking.
-During these consultations, you can also ask about staying safe during the pandemic and even share your mental health concerns.
+During these consultations, you can also share any mental health concerns.

 - Underweight or overweight

-- High blood pressure, or heart or kidney disease
+- High blood pressure or heart or kidney disease

 - Sexually transmitted infection

-- Chronic conditions, like diabetes, lupus, or HIV/AIDS
+- Chronic conditions like diabetes, lupus, or HIV/AIDS

-Newborn Checklist in the Philippines 2021 (Plus Costs During Pregnancy)
+Newborn Checklist in the Philippines 2022 (Plus Costs During Pregnancy)

-The total cost during pregnancy and a baby's first year ranges from PHP 108,300 to as much as PHP 157,600.
+The total cost during pregnancy and a baby's first year ranges from ₱108,300 to as much as ₱157,600.
 These include home improvements (to accommodate the newborn), pregnancy clothes and accessories, hospital bags, baby transport, baby care products, and baby food.

 First Trimester (0 to 3 months) Expenses

-Approximate total cost: PHP 18,000
+Approximate total cost: ₱18,000

-Baby essentials in the Philippines are not cheap, so prepare to shell out a minimum of PHP 3,000 for a baby crib, PHP 3,000 for baby cabinets, PHP 3,000 for baby clothes, and PHP 2,000 for baby bedding.
+Baby essentials in the Philippines are not cheap, so prepare to shell out a minimum of ₱3,000 for a baby crib, ₱3,000 for baby cabinets, ₱3,000 for baby clothes, and ₱2,000 for baby bedding.

 Second Trimester (Months 4 to 6) Expenses

-Approximate total cost: PHP 18,000
+Approximate total cost: ₱18,000

 However, the second trimester also means more frequent visits to the doctor and the need to purchase maternity clothes.

-- Supplements – PHP 4,500
+- Supplements - ₱4,500

-- Maternity clothes – PHP 7,000
+- Maternity clothes - ₱7,000

-- Tests – PHP 5,000
+- Tests - ₱5,000

 Third Trimester (Months 7 to 9) Expenses

-Approximate total cost: PHP 158,000
+Approximate total cost: ₱158,000

-Approximate cost: PHP 25,000
+Approximate cost: ₱25,000

-Approximate cost: PHP 150,000
+Approximate cost: ₱150,000

-Caesarean delivery or C-section is a surgical procedure used to deliver a baby through incisions in the abdomen and uterus.
-Planned or elective C-sections are recommended in certain situations, like multiple pregnancy, a baby with breech presentations, medical issues like high blood pressure, and previous C-sections.
+Cesarean delivery or C-section is a surgical procedure used to deliver a baby through incisions in the abdomen and uterus.
+How much does a cesarean section cost in the Philippines this 2022?

 Other Pregnancy Costs

-Expenses for 0 to 1 Year Old
+Expenses for Newborn to 1-Year-Old

-Approximate total cost: PHP 15,000 per month
+Approximate total cost: ₱15,000 per month